Home (2015 film): Voice cast

-Additionally, April Lawrence and Nigel W. Tierney voice Boov Announcer and Child A respectively.
+April Lawrence and Nigel W. Tierney voice Boov Announcer and Child A, respectively.

 Production

-United States president Barack Obama visited DreamWorks Animation in November 2013, where he met with Steve Martin and Jim Parsons, who were recording lines for the film.
+President Barack Obama visited DreamWorks Animation in November 2013, where he met with Steve Martin and Jim Parsons, who were recording lines for the film.

 In 2008, DreamWorks Animation optioned the book's rights to adapt it into an animated feature film.
 On his blog, Adam Rex announced that DreamWorks renewed the option of the adaptation in 2011.
 On June 20, 2012, it was revealed that the title of the film would be Happy Smekday!, Jim Parsons and Rihanna would star in the lead roles, and the film would be released in the fourth quarter of 2014.
 In September 2012, 20th Century Fox and DreamWorks Animation announced a release date of November 26, 2014.
 In June 2013, the film was retitled from Happy Smekday! to Home.

-Soundtrack
+It was the final DreamWorks Animation film to have Hewlett-Packard as the studio's preferred technology partner, as the company split into two entities, Hewlett Packard Enterprise for its enterprise product division and HP Inc. for its consumer division, on November 1, 2015.

+Music

 In addition to her voice role, Rihanna created a concept album for the film (also titled Home) which was released on March 13, 2015.
-It consists of 8 original songs.
+It consists of eight original songs.
 The soundtrack's lead single, Rihanna's "Towards the Sun", premiered on BBC Radio 1 on February 9, 2015, and was made available for digital download the same day, via the iTunes Store.
-The second single, "Feel the Light", recorded by Jennifer Lopez, was released on February 25, 2015, via the iTunes Store.
+The second single, "Feel the Light", recorded by Lopez, was released on February 25, 2015, via the iTunes Store.